 Many of the online mattress companies are very new, with more seemingly entering the field every week.
 In turn, the market is quickly becoming crowded.

-As such, it stands to reason that some (even many) won’t be viable for the long-term—and if you purchase a mattress from a company that goes belly-up or is absorbed by a more established brand, you might say goodbye to your valuable warranty.
+As such, it stands to reason that some (even many) won’t be viable for the long-term—and if you purchase a mattress from a company that goes belly-up, or who’s absorbed by a more established brand, you might say goodbye to your valuable warranty.

 2. Do You Have an Old Mattress?
 What Happens If You Process a Return?

 While you certainly pay for the convenience one way or another, a big benefit of having your mattress arrive via a traditional delivery service is that they’ll often haul your existing mattress away.
-Instead, if you purchase online, you’ll be responsible for disposing of your existing mattress properly.
+Instead, if you purchase online, you’ll be responsible for properly disposing of your existing mattress.

 If you don’t do this yourself, you’ll likely have to pay someone else to do it for you.
 And even if you take your old mattress to the dump yourself, you still might have to pay a small fee.
 Either way, be sure to factor these expenses into your budget.